"I touch the future. I teach." - Christa McAuliffe

 Master of Education degrees are available to certified teachers who wish to continue their education in one of the following areas of emphasis: Curriculum and Instruction, Literacy, or Early Childhood Education.
 Non-certified candidates may pursue an MEd with an emphasis in Adult Education, Educational Foundations/Interdisciplinary or Early Childhood Education.

-For more information contact Robin Showalter.
+For more information on MED degrees contact Robin Showalter.

 A program designed for those candidates who desire an MEd degree and a Washington residency teaching certificate.
 Candidates may pursue MIT Secondary (5-12) or MIT Elementary (K-8).

-For more information contact Dr. Jane Liu.
+For more information contact Lori Reiman.

 Students who already hold a bachelor's degree can pursue Washington residency teaching certification as a post-baccalaureate student.

-For more information contact Dr. Les Portner.
+For more information contact Dr. Lance Potter.

 Graduates with a BAE degree and State of Washington Residency Certification may teach at the appropriate grade/subject level in public or private schools.